This Is Your Night (Amber song)

-"This Is Your Night" is a song recorded by Dutch singer Amber, released on 21 May 1996 as the lead single from her debut album of the same name (1996).
-It is written by Amber, and produced by the Berman Brothers and other programmers.
+"This Is Your Night" is a song recorded by Dutch singer-songwriter Amber, released on 21 May 1996 by Tommy Boy Records as the lead single from her debut album of the same name (1996).
+It is written by Amber, and produced by German producers Berman Brothers and other programmers.
 In January 1996, a promotional version of this track was released to select Rhythmic Top 40/dance radio stations in New York and Chicago.
-This version, received minimal airplay before being replaced entirely with the now known "Original Edit," and was never released on any album or single.
+This version, received minimal airplay before being replaced entirely with the now known "Original Edit", and was never released on any album or single.
+The music video for the song was directed by Jeff Kennedy and filmed in New York City.

 "This Is Your Night" reached number one in Israel, and had great success in many countries, particularly in Australia, Belgium, Japan, Lebanon, the Netherlands, New Zealand and Spain.
 It charted in the top 40 in the United States and gained further prominence after appearing in the 1998 American comedy film, A Night at the Roxbury.
 On the Billboard Hot 100, "This Is Your Night" wound up only being in the 1996 year-end chart, although peaking just over number 25 in 1997.

 Chart performance

 "This Is Your Night" was a major hit on several continents.
-In Europe, it peaked at number three in Spain, number 14 in the Netherlands and number 33 in Iceland.
-Outside Europe, the single reached number-one in Israel in January 1997, number three in Japan, number ten on the Canadian RPM Dance/Urban chart, number 11 in Australia and number 40 in New Zealand.
-In the US, it went to number 24 on the Billboard Hot 100, number ten on the Billboard Hot Dance Club Play chart and number seven on the Billboard Mainstream Top 40 chart.
+In Europe, it peaked at number three in Spain, number 14 in the Netherlands, and number 33 in Iceland.
+Outside Europe, the single reached number-one in Israel in January 1997, number three in Japan, number ten on the Canadian RPM Dance/Urban chart, and numbers 11 and 40 in Australia and New Zealand.
+In the US, it peaked at number 24 on the Billboard Hot 100, number ten on the Billboard Hot Dance Club Play chart and number seven on the Billboard Mainstream Top 40 chart.
+The song ended up as number 82 on the Billboard Hot 100 year-end chart.

 "This Is Your Night" was awarded with a gold record in Australia, with a sale of 35,000 singles.